 This section outlines the different options available to you that control how your iOS game projects will be compiled.
 The different sections are:

-The second part of the General section covers the Build Settings, with the following options available for setting what type of device to target:
+You can then go to the Device Support section, with the following options available for setting what type of device to target:

 - iPhone or iPod Touch: iPhone 4 and above or iPod Touch devices

 - iPad: iPad devices

 - Both: Both iPhone/iPod and iPad

 The second thing to do is fill in the Product Information about your game, including its Display Name, its Bundle ID and the Version info.
 Note that the Bundle ID must be in the correct reverse URL format for the final build of the game to work correctly, EG: com.[Company].[GameName].
 Here you also need to give the Team Identifier that you wish to use for signing the final application that GameMaker Studio 2 creates for you.
 Setting it here will overide the Team ID that you have supplied in the iOS Preferences.

 Here you can change the following details related to how your game will be displayed, with the following options available:

 - Interpolate colours between pixels: Turns on interpolation, which basically "smooths" pixels. for crisp pixel graphics, it should be off, but if you have nice alpha blends and smoothed edge graphics it is better left on.
 Default is off.

 - Half iPad 1 Textures: The iPad 1 has much less texture memory than more recent devices so you can enable this option to reduce the size of textures by half if you want to target this device or get maximum compatibility.